ljeanner/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Task">

-> - Go back add he Bearer token to the `FetchOrders` request.
+> - Go back add the Bearer token to the `FetchOrders` request.
 > - Send the request and observe the result.

 </div>